 At the core of this transformation lies a series of enzymatic reactions that break down the amino acids, the building blocks of proteins, released during protein digestion.
 These amino acids undergo deamination, a process where the amino group is removed, ultimately yielding keto acids.
 These keto acids avails the body with a crucial source of energy or can be further converted to carbohydrates or fatty acids.

-See also How Much Water For Protein Shake
+See also How Much Protein Do I Need For Hair Growth

 Another crucial element is the concept of the carbon skeletons derived from the amino acids.
 These carbon skeletons are either utilized as a source of energy or contribute to the synthesis of fatty acids.
 The balance between energy demands and the availability of carbohydrates determines whether the carbon skeletons are directed towards energy production or fat synthesis.